AguaClara/String-Digester/Report_Draft2.md

 ## Abstract

-The string digester team’s objective for this semester is to continue research on designing a new wastewater treatment system to eliminate problems associated with current trickling filters by using strings to optimize surface area and improve consistency in wastewater treatment.
-The long-term goal of this team is to create an efficient wastewater treatment system that will perform secondary and tertiary treatment on domestic wastewater when implemented in an AguaClara treatment plant.
-Initial tests involving string material, biofilm growth, and string spacing will help define design parameters for the construction of a functioning string digester.
+The string digester team’s objective for this semester is to continue research on designing a new wastewater treatment system to eliminate problems associated with current trickling filters.
+To improve consistency in wastewater treatment, experiments will be conducted using strings to optimize surface area.
+The long-term goal of this team is to create an efficient wastewater treatment system that will perform secondary and tertiary treatment on domestic wastewater.
+Initial tests involving different string materials, biofilm growth, and string spacing will help define design parameters for the construction of a functioning string digester.

-[EM: Sentences are very long - consider shortening them and making them more efficient.]

 ## Introduction

-The String Digester, formerly Trickling Filter, sub-team originated in the Spring of 2018 due to the remaining need for continued wastewater treatment after treatment from the Upflow Anaerobic Sludge Blanket (UASB) reactor.
-Nutrient pollution still remains in wastewater of Honduras, thus the trickling filter wastewater treatment can be pivotal in minimizing, if not eliminating, the unwanted organic matter.
-Seeking to augment industrial-scale trickling filters, work from the previous semester identified an issue with the process: a large amount of unused space is found within almost all units due to preferential flow of wastewater.
-That being said, the primary objective is to continue to discover, construct, and tweak methods that can maximize the efficiency of trickling filter wastewater treatment.
-After coming to the idea that strings may be a good replacement as the media in these units, this semester will focus on boosting the amount of used volume within the trickling filter by examining different materials of strings as well as the placement of this form of media on a filter.
-With this work, the team will work towards assessing the feasibility of the implementation of a trickling filter unit in future AguaClara treatment plants.
+The String Digester sub-team originated due to the remaining need for continued wastewater treatment after treatment from the Upflow Anaerobic Sludge Blanket (UASB) reactor.
+Looking to enhance industrial-scale trickling filters, work from the previous semester identified an issue with the process: a large amount of unused space is present in almost all treatment units due to preferential flow of wastewater.
+The primary objective of this sub-team is to continue to discover, construct, and tweak methods that can maximize the efficiency of trickling filter wastewater treatment.
+At conclusion of strings was viable option for filter media, this research of this semester will focus on augmenting the amount of used volume within the trickling filter by examining different materials of strings as well as the placement of this form of media on a filter.
+With this work, the team will work towards assessing the feasibility of the implementation of a modified trickling filter unit in future AguaClara treatment plants.

-[EM: Avoid use of colloquialisms.
-Avoid fluff.
-This paragraph can be much shorter if information is presented well.

 Research dealing with trickling filter wastewater treatment was ubiquitous in the 1970's and 1980's, however the method of treatment faced a lack of research in the following decades.
 Research on wastewater treatment shift more towards processes that were more active and higher in energy consumption.
 A notable feature of the trickling filter wastewater treatment is the low-energy requirements to run the reactor.
 This feature of this type of treatment is the driving force in the investigation of trickling filter research for AguaClara.
 This method of treatment has the potential to align with the mission of achieving hydraulically-driven systems which will be much more feasible in areas of the world in which capital expenditure is a major barrier for employing this technology.